Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 • Demand projections based on historical sales velocity: Demand is derived from average sales velocities from the previous year; this logic can easily be replaced by more advanced forecasting techniques, which are explored in a separate project

 • Projected service level over a forward-looking horizon: The dashboard displays the expected service level over the next six months based on projected inventory availability.
-Since last orders are expected to arrive between 6 and 7 months from the initial date, 6 months is considered a reasonable time horizon to measure service.
+Since last orders are expected to arrive up to 6 or 7 months from the initial date, 6 months is considered a reasonable time horizon to measure service.

 • First expected stockout date and reach in weeks: Allowing management to assess the severity and urgency of potential stockouts and respond in time